-Here’s a question I got from Katie recently:
+Here’s a question I got from Katie recently about freelance editing services and using a book editor:

-I was just wondering if you recommend getting one’s manuscript professionally edited?
+I was just wondering if you recommend getting freelance editing services and getting one’s manuscript professionally edited?
 Do you think this would help the revision process or have an effect our our growth as a writer?
-What are the advantages/disadvantages and can agents usually tell if a manuscript has already been edited professionally before?
+What are the advantages/disadvantages to a book editor and can agents usually tell if a manuscript has already been edited professionally before?
 Are there any editor services that you recommend?
 If an editor does scouting for certain agents do you think this could help the writer get one foot in the door?

-There are a lot of reasons to use a freelance editor and a lot of points in one’s writing journey when a freelance editor could come in and help the writer to the next level.
+There are a lot of reasons to use freelance editing services and a lot of points in one’s writing journey when a freelance book editor could come in and help the writer to the next level.
 Some writers hire freelance editors at the beginning of their learning experience and give them a very early novel.
-Other writers hire a freelance editor after several drawer novels and for the final draft of something they really think, after stumbling around for a while in the dark, might be The One.
+Other writers hire a freelance book editor after several drawer novels and for the final draft of something they really think, after stumbling around for a while in the dark, might be The One.
 Some writers don’t hire freelance editors at all.

-My thoughts on the subject are a little… complicated.
+My thoughts on the subject are a little … complicated.
+Especially since I work as a freelance book editor, and have for the last five years, since leaving the literary agenting world.
 First of all, I have to say that there are a lot of wonderful writers and publishing professionals who either make a career in or supplement their income with freelance editing.
 Their talents are many and their insights are deep.
-I have a lot of great respect for them and for what they do.
 However, I would not point all writers to freelance editors.
-Let me try to articulate without offending anyone.

 - Writers who can handle constructive criticism (working with a freelance editor, as Katie guesses, IS a great learning experience)